We’re Around the Proverbial Corner

 Piece of cake.
 Jim Thorpe feels far away, but it’s not at all.

 Restaurant Choices Galore

 Moya, a Carbon County favorite that is named after head chef Heriberto Yunda’s hometown in Ecuador, serves elegant food in a casual, painterly atmosphere (you’ll see what we mean).
-The food is spectacular, the atmosphere relaxed – so it fits JT perfectly!
+The food is outstanding, the atmosphere relaxed – so it fits JT perfectly!
 Here’s a review from the Allentown Morning Call’s Susan Gottshall.

-Encore66 is known not only for its excellent Italian food and the diversity of its wine list, and their “epic breakfasts,” but for its English Tea.
 The New Mollie Maguire’s Pub and Steakhouse helped begin the emergence of outstanding food in Jim Thorpe when it opened in 1990 and is well-known for its 24-ounce steak.

 Then there’s Bear Appetit right downtown (across from the hotel) for a fine menu of home-cooking for breakfast, lunch, and dinner – perfect for the family.
 Food is served by friendly people in an informal atmosphere – come as you are!
 Or simply pull in for some inexpensive Italian entrees or pizza at Antonio’s Restaurant just a couple of doors up Broadway.

 Speaking of Italian, a couple of minutes outside of Jim Thorpe is a special jewel of a place called Macaluso’s at the Lantern.
 A favorite haunt of local politicians and businesspeople, its innovative Italian and Continental dishes are served in a relaxed and newly-renovated dining room adjacent to a lively bar area.
 It’s an easy three-mile jaunt from Jim Thorpe you won’t regret.